You can update stock quantities and stock values for products and materials in bulk via a spreadsheet import.

 To update stock levels in bulk (with batch tracking):

-If you are using batch tracking (an Advanced or higher plan feature) in Katana, you can use the same approach as described above (all the same rules apply), but there are a few additional things to note.
+If you are using batch tracking (a Standard or higher plan feature) in Katana, you can use the same approach as described above (all the same rules apply), but there are a few additional things to note.

 If you enabled batch tracking for some, but not for all items in Katana, the exported file will still include stock levels for all items.